Space weather: The 20th century

-In the 20th century, the interest in space weather expanded as military and commercial systems came to depend on systems affected by space weather.
+In the 20th century, the interest in space weather expanded as military and commercial systems came to depend on systems that could be affected by space weather.
 Communications satellites are a vital part of global commerce.
 Weather satellite systems provide information about terrestrial weather.
 The signals from satellites of a global positioning system (GPS) are used in a wide variety of applications.
 Space weather phenomena can interfere with or damage these satellites or interfere with the radio signals with which they operate.
 Space weather phenomena can cause damaging surges in long-distance transmission lines and expose passengers and crew of aircraft travel to radiation, especially on polar routes.

 The International Geophysical Year increased research into space weather.
 Ground-based data obtained during IGY demonstrated that the aurorae occurred in an auroral oval, a permanent region of luminescence 15 to 25° in latitude from the magnetic poles and 5 to 20° wide.
 In 1958, the Explorer I satellite discovered the Van Allen belts, regions of radiation particles trapped by the Earth's magnetic field.
 In January 1959, the Soviet satellite Luna 1 first directly observed the solar wind and measured its strength.
 A smaller International Heliophysical Year (IHY) occurred in 2007–2008.

 In 1969, INJUN-5 (or Explorer 40) made the first direct observation of the electric field impressed on the Earth's high-latitude ionosphere by the solar wind.
 In the early 1970s, Triad data demonstrated that permanent electric currents flowed between the auroral oval and the magnetosphere.

 The term "space weather" came into usage in the late 1950s as the space age began and satellites began to measure the space environment.
 The term regained popularity in the 1990s along with the belief that space's impact on human systems demanded a more coordinated research and application framework.